Research Projects

 Project Description

-Working memory updating allows maintaining an up-to-date representation of the world.
-How is information updated in working memory, and what factors influence the updating performance in children?
+Working memory updating allows to maintain an up-to-date representation of the world.
+How is information updated in working memory and what factors influence the updating performance?
 This project aims to understand the early development of information updating in working memory.

 Student's roles